 It pains me when a writer or director has a golden egg in their hands and then breaks it into a million pieces—not only because their film sucks, but because it taints all future attempts at a similar premise.

 To be fair, a "wasted potential" movie can still be an enjoyable movie to watch, but you'll always have that nagging feeling of "What if?" at the back of your mind.
 What if it had been done well?
 How much better could this experience be?
 Argh!

-This article won’t have ANY spoilers.
-I’ll just describe each film’s premise and couple it with the film’s trailer so that you, too, can have your hopes raised and then dashed when you get around to watching it.
+This article has NO spoilers.
+I'll just describe each film's premise and couple it with the film's trailer so that you, too, can have your hopes raised then dashed when you go to actually watch it.

 1. King Arthur: Legend of the Sword (2017)

 A stylish epic fantasy re-imagination of the story of King Arthur, complete with warlocks and demons and mythical war elephants.